YannHS/aero-dot-org-website/content/en/competition/2025-micro/_index.md

 {{< column >}}
 ## Overview
 Featuring a cropped delta wing and T-tail layout, the design is optimized for payload capacity, durability, and ease of manufacturing.
 The airframe consists of a carbon fiber skeleton housed in a CNC-machined EPS foam body, allowing key components to be transferred between bodies in minutes.
 The single-piece design of the airframe results in high strength and durability.
-The aircraft is powered by an E-flite Power 10 motor and supported by custom baffles for payload stability.
+The aircraft is powered by an E-flite Power 10 motor and supported by custom baffles for payload stability {{< emoji src="/emoji/Blobhaj_Thanks_Wow.png" >}}.
 {{< /column >}}

 {{< galimg src="img/micro-on-the-concrete.jpg" caption="The aircraft displayed on a concrete floor" >}}